 In 2017, we had an unparalleled opportunity for Detroit, the region and beyond.
 With the 50 year commemoration of the tumultuous summer of 1967, our community could have let this important moment in history pass – and just been an unpleasant and troubling reminder> Instead, we used it as a catalyst to engage, reflect and provide opportunities to take the collective action that can help move our community forward.

 The Detroit Historical Society, through its Detroit 67: Looking Back to MOVE FORWARD community engagement project, has taken the lead to convene an unprecedented community-wide effort.
 An outcome of this multi-year project has been the creation of a model for bringing diverse voices and communities together around the effects of a historic crisis to find their roles in the present and inspire the future.

-The Detroit 67 Project and its centerpiece, the Detroit 67 Exhibition, covers a period of 150 years.
+The Detroit 67 Project and its centerpiece, the Detroit 67: Perspectives exhibition, covers a period of 150 years.
 We look back 100 years – from 1917 to today and forward 50 years to 2067 and use an understanding of our collective history to inform and define our future.
 Those who engage with Detroit 67 will be able to better understand the events leading up to July, 1967, where we are today, and connect to efforts that are moving Detroit forward.

 The Detroit 67 Project has: